-In the initial stage of banking system in Nepal, usage of ICT was limited mainly to the back office operations.
-With the advancement of technology, the adoption of internet and mobile phone has become common.
-Customers can now use mobile devices and internet to do their banking operation without visiting bank branches.
+In the initial stage of the banking system in Nepal, usage of ICT was limited mainly to back-office operations.
+With the advancement of technology, the adoption of the internet and mobile phone has become common.
+Customers can now use mobile devices and the internet to do their banking operations without visiting bank branches.

 Following digital and ICT-enabled banking delivery channels are provided by banks in Nepal:

-This service allows customers subscribing internet banking service to do banking by using internet from their PC, laptops and mobile, among others.
-Depending on the service offered by the bank, customers may be able to view their account information, transfer fund from one account to another, and pay bills.
+This service allows customers subscribing to internet banking service to do banking by using the internet from their PC, laptops, and mobile, among others.
+Depending on the service offered by the bank, customers may be able to view their account information, transfer funds from one account to another, and pay bills.
 Subscribers may also communicate with the bank to request some banking operations.
 Internet banking service was first started in Nepal by Kumari Bank Limited in 2002 which at present, is offered by most of the commercial banks.
-There are 8,34,302 internet banking subscribers in Nepalese financial industry as of mid-September 2018.
+There are 8,34,302 internet banking subscribers in the Nepalese financial industry as of mid-September 2018.

-This service allows customers to perform their banking operations by using mobile hand-held device.
-Message transfer is typically sent via SMS from mobile hand-held device to bank’s system.
-Typical services offered by this service are fund transfer, account information view, communication with the bank, bill payment and mobile Top Up, among others.
+This service allows customers to perform their banking operations by using a mobile hand-held device.
+Message transfer is typically sent via SMS from a mobile hand-held device to the bank’s system.
+Typical services offered by this service are fund transfer, account information view, communication with the bank, bill payment, and mobile Top Up, among others.
 Laxmi Bank Limited first started this service in Nepal in 2004 and now most of the class “A” banks offer this service.
 As of mid-September 2018, there are 50,86,069 mobile banking customers in Nepal.

 3. Plastic Cards